mozilla/sccache/docs/Distributed.md

    a build

 All servers are required to be a 64-bit Linux install.
-Clients may request compilation from Linux, Windows or OSX.
-Linux compilations will attempt to automatically package the compiler in use, while Windows and OSX users will need to specify a toolchain for cross-compilation ahead of time.
+Clients may request compilation from Linux, Windows or macOS.
+Linux compilations will attempt to automatically package the compiler in use, while Windows and macOS users will need to specify a toolchain for cross-compilation ahead of time.

 ## Communication